terrajobst/AspNetCore.Docs.fr-fr/aspnetcore/fundamentals/http-requests.md

 ## <a name="outgoing-request-middleware"></a>Middleware pour les requêtes sortantes

-`HttpClient` présente le concept de délégation de gestionnaires qui peuvent être liés entre eux pour les requêtes HTTP sortantes. `IHttpClientFactory`:
+`HttpClient` has the concept of delegating handlers that can be linked together for outgoing HTTP requests. `IHttpClientFactory`:

-* Simplifie la définition des gestionnaires à appliquer pour chaque client nommé.
+* Simplifies defining the handlers to apply for each named client.
-* Prend en charge l’inscription et le chaînage de plusieurs gestionnaires pour générer un pipeline d’intergiciel (middleware) de demande sortante.
+* Supports registration and chaining of multiple handlers to build an outgoing request middleware pipeline.
 Chacun de ces gestionnaires peut effectuer un travail avant et après la requête sortante.
-Ce modèle :
+This pattern:

-  * Est semblable au pipeline d’intergiciel (middleware) entrant dans ASP.NET Core.
+  * Is similar to the inbound middleware pipeline in ASP.NET Core.
-  * Fournit un mécanisme permettant de gérer les problèmes transversaux autour des requêtes HTTP, par exemple :
+  * Provides a mechanism to manage cross-cutting concerns around HTTP requests, such as:

     * mettre en cache
     * gestion des erreurs
     * sérialisation
     * enregistrer

-Pour créer un gestionnaire de délégation :
+To create a delegating handler:

-* Dérivez de <xref:System.Net.Http.DelegatingHandler>.
+* Derive from <xref:System.Net.Http.DelegatingHandler>.
-* Substituez <xref:System.Net.Http.DelegatingHandler.SendAsync*> Exécutez le code avant de passer la requête au gestionnaire suivant dans le pipeline :
+* Substituez <xref:System.Net.Http.DelegatingHandler.SendAsync*> Execute code before passing the request to the next handler in the pipeline:

 [!code-csharp[](http-requests/samples/3.x/HttpClientFactorySample/Handlers/ValidateHeaderHandler.cs?name=snippet1)]

-Le code précédent vérifie si l’en-tête `X-API-KEY` est dans la demande.
-Si `X-API-KEY` est manquant, <xref:System.Net.HttpStatusCode.BadRequest> est retourné.
+The preceding code checks if the `X-API-KEY` header is in the request.
+If `X-API-KEY` is missing, <xref:System.Net.HttpStatusCode.BadRequest> is returned.

-Plusieurs gestionnaires peuvent être ajoutés à la configuration d’un `HttpClient` avec <xref:Microsoft.Extensions.DependencyInjection.HttpClientBuilderExtensions.AddHttpMessageHandler*?displayProperty=fullName>:
+More than one handler can be added to the configuration for a `HttpClient` with <xref:Microsoft.Extensions.DependencyInjection.HttpClientBuilderExtensions.AddHttpMessageHandler*?displayProperty=fullName>:

 [!code-csharp[](http-requests/samples/3.x/HttpClientFactorySample/Startup2.cs?name=snippet1)]

 Dans le code précédent, le `ValidateHeaderHandler` est inscrit avec une injection de dépendances. `IHttpClientFactory` crée une étendue DI distincte pour chaque gestionnaire.
-Les gestionnaires peuvent dépendre des services de toute portée.
+Handlers can depend upon services of any scope.
 Les services dont dépendent les gestionnaires sont supprimés lorsque le gestionnaire est supprimé.

 Une fois inscrit, <xref:Microsoft.Extensions.DependencyInjection.HttpClientBuilderExtensions.AddHttpMessageHandler*> peut être appelé en passant en entrée le type pour le gestionnaire.